gitprowl/calaboose/README.md

 calaboose.new :socket => '/path/to/socket'
 ```

+As you can see the code above for Calaboose, ```ensure``` ensures that the code is always evaluated.
+That's why it's called ensure.
+So, it is equivalent to Java's and C#'s ```finally```.
+It's for high security, and ensuring the code is read before executed.

 Calaboose is not fully complete, and won't be until March 2017.
 As of now I'm keeping the source open for the people.